Chalarangelo/30-seconds-of-code/content/snippets/js/s/is-absolute-url.md

 language: javascript
 tags: [string,browser,regexp]
 cover: coffee-phone-tray-2
 excerpt: Want to know if a string is an absolute URL?
-This snippet will help you out.
+This article will help you out.
 listed: true
 dateModified: 2024-07-09
 ---